asyncapi/website/pages/blog/2022-summary.md

 We grow.
 Numbers just confirm our observation.

 - If you plan to invest in AsyncAPI Initiative, don't worry.
 It is still an on-top project.
 - It was the right call if you already invested in AsyncAPI Initiative.
-The community is growing
+The community is growing.

 We do not see any negative trends indicating that the interest in the project got stale and that the community is not growing anymore.